In these uncertain times, many of us are looking carefully at our household expenses to see where we can cut back.

 We have a Skoda Roomster as our family runaround but recently bought a secondhand Nissan Elgrand which can seat up to 8.
 When you have elderly parents to care for and kids to ferry about a car becomes a necessity rather than a luxury.

 If you are looking for ways to save money by keeping your existing car on the road for as long as possible, regular car maintenance is vital if you want to avoid nasty repair bills.
+You’ll want to look after the body of your vehicle of course and for car dents and scratches why not visit axioma for a repair quote, but for ongoing maintenance, take a look at the list below.

 Your Car Maintenance Checklist